aavotins/HiQBioDiv_EGVs/docs/04-RawGeodata.md

 ### Organic soils: SILAVA {#Ch04.07.05}

-The distribution of organic soils was modelled by EU LIFE Programme project "Demonstration of climate change mitigation potential of nutrients rich organic soils in Baltic States and Finland" at the scientific institue SILAVA.
+The distribution of organic soils was modelled under the EU LIFE Programme project "Demonstration of climate change mitigation potential of nutrients rich organic soils in Baltic States and Finland" at the scientific institue SILAVA.
 Results are available from their web service: https://silava.forestradar.com/geoserver/silava

 Downloaded file was stored at `Geodata/2024/Soils/OrganicSoils_SILAVA/`.

-Even tough the layer covers whole of Latvia, it has visible inconsistencies, particularly stripes.
-These were drawn manually (as vector polygons) and masked out as a part of preprocessing.
+Even though the layer covers all of Latvia, it has visible inconsistencies, particularly stripes.
+These were digitised manually (as vector polygons) and masked out as a part of preprocessing.

 For further soil texture analysis we saved a GeoTIFF file with only presences.